 Katherine (Kasia) Majewski

-Education and Work Experience: I graduated from the Environmental Biology program from the University of Saskatchewan in Saskatoon, Canada - my home town - with my honours project focusing on benthic macroinvertebrates in the Prairie Pothole Region.
-I moved on to Vancouver Aquarium where I worked as an aquarist with Indo-Pacific corals and fishes, and Central and South American reptiles and amphibians, but the dream was to undertake field work abroad in Borneo.
+The Blizzards: I graduated from the Environmental Biology program from the University of Saskatchewan in Saskatoon, Canada - my home town - with my honours project focusing on benthic macroinvertebrates in the Prairie Pothole Region.
+Following my graduation, I moved on to Vancouver Aquarium, where I worked as an aquarist with Indo-Pacific corals and fishes, and Central and South American reptiles and amphibians, but the dream was to research abroad in Borneo...

 I love what I do, and over the course of the last ten years I have been gifted many professional opportunities to talk about my work.
+Check out the photo reel above or descriptions below for links to some of my favourite projects.
 I hope that in sharing my experience I can help others realize their aspirations and goals of being able to join and contribute to the scientific community, or citizen science projects.

 Some of my favourite projects from the last few years have included:

-Inspired by Nature, a community engagement project for inner city children in Manchester
+Inspired by Nature: a community engagement project for inner city children in Manchester

-Frog Fridays from Manchester Museum - a pandemic passion project from our department
+Frog Fridays from Manchester Museum: a pandemic passion project from Manchester Museum

 As well as countless afterhours events and classroom visits to talk about local wildlife, careers in STEM, and what it's like to chase animals different sizes all around the world.

 I think it's important for scientists to connect with their local and international public to promote scientific discovery, career development, and public interest in our natural world.
 I am always enthusiastic about joining science communication and engagement events, so please do not hesitate to contact me if I could make a contribution to an upcoming event.